The biggest double standard in parenthood may start as early as when parents decide whether to work or stay at home.

 This discussion isn’t anything new.
 We moms discuss all this and more: Some women battle with working mom guilt.
-Others have to weigh whether to sacrifice potential career growth in lieu of being more available for our kids.
-And more of us struggle to balance motherhood and careers and having it all (as Taiia My Brown Baby writes).
+Others weigh whether to sacrifice potential career growth in lieu of being more available for our kids.
+And more of us struggle to balance motherhood and careers and having it all.

 The decision to go back to work or stay at home often falls on the mother’s shoulders, but in this era where women work just as much as men, we still expect men to continue working while women are the ones to decide whether they need to go back to work or stay at home.

-Maybe there’s some sort of biological, evolutionary explanation to this.
+Maybe a biological, evolutionary explanation is the answer.
 Maybe women are the more nurturing of the gender and therefore would feel more inclined to consider staying at home.
+There’s also the breastfeeding factor, and the hassles of pumping at work that may place more of the responsibility on a mother’s shoulders.
 Maybe it’s as simple as that.

 But why do we assume dads will continue to work regardless of having children or not?
 Why don’t dads debate whether they should take a sabbatical for a few years, or choose the path of homemaker while mom brings in the bucks?
 Maybe we’re still too fresh from the generations where dads work and moms stay home.
 Or maybe it really is that biological makeup that defines genders and drives women to want to be with their kids more so than men.